 ES: HOTLINE FOR THE LOST constantly fluctuates between being real and not, it’s always somewhere in the middle.
 It’s a building up of simulations (by which I mean physical, emotional, and digital systems that use thinly-veiled manipulations to control experiences) to create a space based on skins/surfaces of places, intimacies, experiences, and people.
 The vast sum of these skins/surfaces make the package’s world have real qualities, but underneath each skin/surface there isn’t much beyond violence and trauma.
 The thing about simulations is they’re both real and not.
 Simulations lie to you, but the effects they produce are very real.

 I think maybe the clearest example of how I try to make these skins/surfaces work is in the COWBOY characters.
-All the COWBOY characters are female bodied, even though within the USA ‘cowboys’ are generally perceived as white, cisgender, straight, Christian males who expel toxic masculinity — the ‘ideal’ body type within white supremacist, patriarchal, heteronormative societies.
+All the COWBOY characters are female-identifying*, even though within the USA ‘cowboys’ are generally perceived as white, cisgender, straight, Christian males who expel toxic masculinity — the ‘ideal’ body type within white supremacist, patriarchal, heteronormative societies.
 Everyone who isn’t ‘ideal’ is expected to try to achieve the state of a ‘cowboy.’
 Emotional and physical violence is placed on those who are incapable of taking on that form.
-So the COWBOY characters, who in this case are female bodied, are placed under the tension of an assumption that they should/want to take on the mannerisms of a ‘cowboy.’
+So the COWBOY characters, who in this case are female-identifying, are placed under the tension of an assumption that they should/want to take on the mannerisms of a ‘cowboy.’

 But all the skins/surfaces of things in the project are put on display to get the audience to decide what’s real or not for them.
 I’ve tried to structure the project as an unreliable simulation where its seams are exposed.
 HOTLINE FOR THE LOST is generally creepy, unnecessarily complex, and uncomfortable as method of indicating the edges of the simulation.